-Our Center for Endoscopic Craniosynostosis Surgery specializes in diagnosing, treating and developing advanced treatment methods for infants with various forms of craniosynostosis.
+Our Center for Endoscopic and Open Craniosynostosis Surgery specializes in diagnosing, treating and developing advanced treatment methods for infants with various forms of craniosynostosis.
 University Health System, in partnership with UT Health San Antonio, is renowned for its innovative pediatric neurosurgery program.
 Families count on us to bring answers to complex questions.
 Our skilled neurologists and neurosurgeons work together to develop a treatment plan to address the medical needs of your child.

 Craniosynostosis is a head deformity that occurs when the sutures in a baby’s head join together too soon.
 Immediately following birth, your baby’s brain undergoes a rapid phase of growth and development.
 A newborn’s brain doubles in size in nine months and triples in 36 months.

 Normally, your baby’s skull expands as the brain grows.
 A newborn’s skull is not a single piece of bone, it’s made up of several bones which are held together by fibrous-like hinges called “sutures.”
 These sutures respond to brain growth by stretching and producing new bone, allowing the skull to grow along with the underlying brain.